Meet the team! The Secretariat consists of a team of 11 – seven are based in London and four in Beirut, Kiev, Nairobi and Niamey.

 You can contact Marinke at firstname.lastname@example.org, on + 44 7798 737 516 or on skype: marinkekarianne

 Stephanie joined Publish What You Pay in 2013 where she has worked to support operational, communications, grant management and internal and coalition governance processes.
-A qualified Prince 2 practitioner Stephanie holds a master’s degree from the University of Sheffield and has seven years’ experience in operational, research and project management roles.
-As Interim Programme Manager, Stephanie is responsible for supporting the Secretariat’s Regional Coordinators to deliver their work plans in line with PWYP’s Vision 20/20 as well as supporting the International Director in fundraising and in ensuring a successful transition process.
+A qualified Prince 2 practitioner Stephanie holds a master’s degree from the University of Sheffield and has six years’ experience in operational, research and project management roles.
+As Interim Programme Manager, Stephanie is responsible for supporting the Secretariat’s Regional Coordinators to implement PWYP’s Vision 20/20 strategy at the national and regional levels, as well as supporting the International Director in fundraising and in ensuring a successful transition process.

 You can contact Stephanie at email@example.com or on + 44 207 031 1705

 James joined the Publish What You Pay team as Advocacy Officer in June 2014.
 He is responsible for coordinating the efforts of PWYP members and coalitions worldwide in pursuit of strong mandatory disclosure legislation for the extractive industries.
 James previously worked as Political Advisor to the Socialists and Democrats (S&D) Group in the European Parliament, which included responsibility for the EU Accounting and Transparency Directives.
 Prior to that, he worked for the ONE Campaign’s Brussels office, as well as for UK Members of the European Parliament.
 He holds a BA in Politics and Development Studies from London’s School of Oriental and African Studies (SOAS).